How to access data for your research

 How we assess applications

-- Requests for research access are considered primarily in terms of the potential impact on clients, staff and effective operations.
+- Requests for research access are considered primarily in terms of the potential impact on clients, kaimahi and effective operations.

 - We also consider the significance of the research to Oranga Tamariki and the likely quality of the proposed research given the proposed design, methodology and experience of the researcher/s.